15E601/RDFBones-O/docs/index.rst

 whether they depend on a specific entity or not.
 ‘Specifically dependent continuants’ can be ‘qualities’ of certain objects like material, colour etc. Another type of ‘specifically dependent continuants’ is ‘realizable entities’.
-These can describe ‘functions’ of objects, e. g. if a ruler is used as a measuring device or as a straight guide, or ‘roles’ that individuals and objects can fulfill in the course of an investigation,
+These can describe ’functions’ of objects, e. g. if a ruler is used as a measuring device or as a straight guide, or ’roles’ that individuals and objects can fulfill in the course of an investigation,
-e. g. as experimental subect or as analyst.
-‘Generically dependent objects’ are mostly individuals of the subclasses of class ‘information content entity’.
+e. g. as experimental subect or as analyst. ’Generically dependent objects’ are mostly individuals of the subclasses of class ’information content entity’.
 This comprises all kinds of information about other entities.
-Especially relevant for RDFBones are the classes ‘data item’ and ‘data set’, the latter being a collection of instances of the former.
-Also, the concept of ‘centrally registered identifiers’ is used in various contexts, e. g. to describe individual skeletons in a series, pseudonyms in a blinded study or archaeological features from which skeletal material derives.
+Especially relevant for RDFBones are the classes ’data item’ and ’data set’, the latter being a collection of instances of the former.
+Also, the concept of ’centrally registered identifiers’ is used in various contexts, e. g. to describe individual skeletons in a series, pseudonyms in a blinded study or archaeological features from which skeletal material derives.